 So yes – advertising copy is about sales.
 And there lies the tricky part: how does ad copy generate sales effectively?

-While I can’t tell you that there’s a formula to create ads that convert 100% of your prospects into customers (because there isn’t), I can tell you that studying some of the most effective ads ever will give you an idea as to what makes an ad effective in terms of sales generation.
+I can’t tell you that there’s a formula to create ads that convert 100% of your prospects into customers because there isn’t.
+But I can tell you that studying some of the most effective ads will give you an idea of what makes an ad effective in sales generation.

 Advertising Copywriting Examples